36 of The Best Things to Do in NYC

 It all depends on what season you’re visiting for the spring/summer/fall:

-- Comfortable walking shoes but make it stylish.
+- Comfortable walking shoes but make them stylish.
 I honestly love my VANS and can walk in them all day with no issues.
-I also love these VEJAS that are a bit more stylish.
 If you don’t care what you look like and want the ultimate comfort, these ASICS are great for sightseeing.

 - Elevated basics.
 New Yorkers tend to dress very casually with elevated basics.
 I always find the best basics at either Free People, Abercrombie, and HM.
 It’s nice to have some neutral tees handy during your stay.